-Phoksundo Lake Trek takes you on a journey to see and experience Phoksundo, a natural miracle in the heart of Himalayas.
-You will require special permit to enter this region.
-The trail start from Juphal, which is just a flight away from Nepalgunj, and follows the ancient trade route used primarily to transport salt and wool from Tibet to this region.
-Be prepared to cross the two highest Himalayan passes Bagar La (5182m) and Numa La (5190m) on your return route.
-There many gompas along the route you can visit such as Napukhona Gompa, Guru, Shipcha, Tshowa and Tsering monastery.
+Shey Phoksundo Lake Trek takes you on a journey to see and experience Phoksundo, a natural miracle in the heart of Himalayas.
+You will require a special permit to enter this region.
+The trail starts from Juphal, which is just a half an hour flight away from Nepalgunj and follows the ancient trade route used primarily to transport salt and wool from Tibet to this region.

 Phoksundo Lake Trek is the most appealing but relatively easy and short attraction excluding high-passes of Nepal Himalaya, stroll through alpine forests and traditional Tibetan villages.